willbprog127/spiritvnc-fltk-no-libssh2/README.md

 2016-2025 Will Brokenbourgh
 https://www.willbrokenbourgh.com/brainout/

-To God be the glory! :-D :heart:
+To God be the glory! 😀 :heart:

 SpiritVNC - FLTK has a 3-Clause BSD License